-- modelling respectful behaviour; setting and enforcing standards of appropriate workplace conduct; and remaining alert to incidents of discrimination and harassment that may be occurring in the workplace; - not engaging in behaviour that would constitute discrimination or harassment under the policy; - knowing this policy and any complaint resolution options; - posting in the workplace the Human Rights and Anti-Harassment/Discrimination Policy & Procedures; - educating employees to ensure they know what constitutes harassment and discrimination; that neither will be tolerated; and what their rights and responsibilities are under the policy; - taking all necessary steps to deal with allegations/incidents of discrimination and harassment in a timely fashion while maintaining as much confidentiality as possible (even if a direct complaint has not been made); - > implementing remedies where there are findings of discrimination or harassment; and - reporting all complaints of harassment and/or discrimination to the Human Resources Division of the Office of the Chief Executive Officer.
+- modelling respectful behaviour; setting and enforcing standards of appropriate workplace conduct; and remaining alert to incidents of discrimination and harassment that may be occurring in the workplace; - not engaging in behaviour that would constitute discrimination or harassment under the policy; - knowing this policy and any complaint resolution options; - posting this policy in the workplace; - educating employees to ensure they know what constitutes harassment and discrimination; that neither will be tolerated; and what their rights and responsibilities are under the policy; - taking all necessary steps to deal with allegations/incidents of discrimination and harassment in a timely fashion while maintaining as much confidentiality as possible (even if a direct complaint has not been made); - implementing remedies where there are findings of discrimination or harassment; and - reporting all complaints of harassment and/or discrimination to Human Resources.

-3.1 Executive Management Team:
+3.1 Executive Management Team

-- providing leadership in creating and maintaining discrimination-free, harassment-free, and respectful workplaces; - ensuring that the services we provide are free from barriers and that processes are in place to provide accommodation as required under the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act; - receiving formal investigation reports and making final decisions (in consultation, as required, with the City's Human Rights Office, Employee & Labour Relations and Legal Services staff) about the disposition of a complaint; - communicating final decisions about the disposition of a formal complaint in writing to the parties; - ensuring resource availability and effective implementation of complaint settlements, remedies and corrective actions; and - ensuring that staff are held accountable for their responsibilities under the policy and have the appropriate knowledge and skills to meet their obligations.
+providing leadership in creating and maintaining discrimination-free, harassment-free, and respectful workplaces;

+- ensuring that the services we provide are free from barriers and that processes are in place to provide accommodation as required under the OHRC and the (AODA); - receiving formal investigation reports and making final decisions (in consultation, as required, with the City's - Human Rights Office, Employee & Labour Relations and Legal Services staff) about the disposition of a complaint; - communicating final decisions about the disposition of a formal complaint in writing to the parties; - ensuring resource availability and effective implementation of complaint settlements, remedies and corrective actions; and - ensuring that staff are held accountable for their responsibilities under the policy and have the appropriate knowledge and skills to meet their obligations.

-3.2 Human Resources:
+3.2 Human Resources & Occupational Health & Safety Consultant

-- removing barriers in employment policies and practices that may have the effect of discriminating against groups/individuals who are protected under the Ontario Human Rights Code and Accessibility of Ontarians with Disabilities Act; - supporting management in addressing issues of discrimination and harassment and in processing accommodation requests; - organizing training for management and employees on this policy and related legislative obligations and providing the Chief Executive Officer with information/data on annual participation by employees in human rights training; - administering good faith, appropriate complaint exploration/resolution processes when allegations regarding the policy are raised; and, - cooperating with investigations.
+- removing barriers in employment policies and practices that may have the effect of discriminating against groups/individuals who are protected under the OHRC and AODA; - supporting management in addressing issues of discrimination and harassment and in processing accommodation requests; organizing training for management and employees on this policy and related legislative obligations and providing the CEO with information/data on annual participation by employees in human rights training; - administering good faith, appropriate complaint exploration/resolution processes when allegations regarding the policy are raised; and, - cooperating with investigations.

-3.3 Directors, Managers and Supervisors:
+3.3 Directors, Managers and Supervisors

-- cooperating with Human Resources in the administration of good faith, appropriate complaint exploration/resolution processes when allegations regarding the policy are raised; - documenting details of concern, actions taken, outcomes or remedies implemented; - monitoring situations where discrimination or harassment occurred to ensure the harassment or discrimination has stopped and does not reoccur; - responding to and taking appropriate action to resolve/remedy complaints of workplace harassment; - > addressing employee incivility; - ensuring the signed copy of the Declaration of Compliance with Anti-Harassment/Discrimination Legislation and Board policy, and/or its stated intent is included in all Board contracts, service agreements, letters of understanding and permits; - facilitating harassment and/or discrimination complaint dispute resolution related to contracted services where appropriate; and - addressing service delivery contract breaches related to harassment and/or discrimination in consultation with the Office of the Chief Executive Officer or legal services, as required.
+- cooperating with Human Resources in the administration of good faith, appropriate complaint exploration/resolution processes when allegations regarding the policy are raised; - documenting details of concern, actions taken, outcomes or remedies implemented; - monitoring situations where discrimination or harassment occurred to ensure the harassment or discrimination has stopped and does not reoccur: - responding to and taking appropriate action to resolve/remedy complaints of workplace harassment;

+- addressing employee incivility; - ensuring the signed copy of the Declaration of Compliance with Anti-Harassment / Discrimination Legislation and policy, and/or its stated intent is included in all contracts, service agreements, letters of understanding and permits; - facilitating harassment and/or discrimination complaint dispute resolution related to contracted services where appropriate; and - addressing service delivery contract breaches related to harassment and/or discrimination in consultation with the Office of CEO or City Legal services, as required.

-3.4 Employees:
+3.4 Employees

-- > being familiar with their rights and responsibilities under this policy; - ensuring behaviour is respectful related to all employment activities; - not engaging in behaviour that would constitute discrimination or harassment towards members of the public, co-workers, and management; - immediately reporting incidents of harassment, discrimination, reprisal experienced and/or witnessed in accordance with the complaint procedures developed; - > documenting details of harassment and discrimination that are experienced or witnessed; - co-operating in good faith in interventions and investigations to resolve human rights harassment issues; and - > maintaining confidentiality related to human rights investigations.
+- being familiar with their rights and responsibilities under this policy; - ensuring behaviour is respectful related to all employment activities; - not engaging in behaviour that would constitute discrimination or harassment towards members of the public, co-workers, and management; - immediately reporting incidents of harassment, discrimination, reprisal experienced and/or witnessed in accordance with the complaint procedures developed; - documenting details of harassment and discrimination that are experienced or witnessed; - co-operating in good faith in interventions and investigations to resolve human rights harassment issues; and - maintaining confidentiality related to human rights investigations.